kayshadracq-tech/mentoriq-ai/README.md

-# MentorIQ AI 🤖
+# Zed MentorIQ AI 🤖

-MentorIQ AI is a free online AI chatbot that acts as a digital learning mentor.
+Zed MentorIQ AI is a free online AI chatbot that acts as a digital learning mentor.

 It helps users:
 - Ask questions